 - Virtual Appliance – For those that prefer not to deal with the logistical or cost considerations of a physical hardware appliance, Trustgrid’s Data Mesh Platform can create a node using only software.
 This virtual appliance works in any environment supporting VMWare vSphere.
 And is ideal for environments with DevOps management and support.

 - Cloud End Points – For cloud-native data stores the platform supports AWS, Azure, Google Cloud and Oracle Cloud to easily form endpoint connections to public cloud environments.

 Each of these form factors has unique advantages and can be mixed and matched based on the environment they will be deployed in and availability of onsite support staff.

-After selecting the vehicle for deployment, some basic information on the IT environment must be gathered to ensure a quick, secure and turnkey deployment of new connections.
+After selecting the vehicle for deployment, some basic information on the IT environment must be gathered to ensure quick, secure and turnkey deployment of new connections.

 For hardware-based installations, the device must simply be provided power and an ethernet connection into the same network switch as the data source.
 This allows for the device to automatically establish a connection, phone home and receive any immediate or future configuration changes within minutes.